Review of The Gallows Pole by Benjamin Myers

 There are subtle moments of dark humor, such as David reflecting on how he winds up his fellow prisoners with his singing and shouting.

-“An so I show out, I shout Get a wash yer blacc Lancastreen bustuds becors even though the most of them are Jórvíkshire men, I like myself its bestst way to get their blud and piss boilin.”
+“An so I show out, I shout Get a wash yer blacc Lancastreen bustuds becors even though the most of them are Jórvíkshire men, I like myself its bestst way to get their blud and boilin.”

 Final thoughts: Is The Gallows Pole worth reading?